-An exhibition of 73 masterworks of French painting from the Burrell Collection in Glasgow, along with 7 supporting works from the city’s Kelvingrove Art Gallery and Museum will tour Japan from October 2018 to January 2020.
+An exhibition of 73 masterworks of French painting from the Burrell Collection in Glasgow, along with 7 supporting works from the city’s Kelvingrove Art Gallery and Museum are now touring Japan until January 2020.

 Organised by Glasgow Museums with Mainichi Shimbun, Tokyo, The Burrell Collection: A voyage to impressionism: vision of a great ship-owner collector will be exhibited at the following venues in Japan on a five-stop tour from 12 October 2018 to 26 January 2020:

 - Prefectural Museum of Art, Fukuoka: 12 October 2018 – 9 December 2018. (exhibition finished)